-Stage 4 - Pinning your flags onto the grosgrain.
+Stage 4 - Pinning your flags onto the grosgrain

 Allowing a long length for the tie on one end, place your first flag onto the grosgrain so that it sits just under halfway down from the top.
 Pin in place.
 Measure 10cm along and place the next flag in position.
 Repeat for the rest of the flags.

 Leave a long length at the other end also for the tie.

-You can either stage, or sew length which will

-tack the flags on at this them on using a long stitch keep them all in place.
-If step.

-the bunting flags and pin in important that you have grosgrain sits equally over sections in half, just sew
+You can either tack the flags on at this stage, or sew them on using a long stitch length which will keep them all in place.
+If you are confident, you can skip to the next step.
+Fold the grosgrain down over the raw edge of the bunting flags and pin in place.
+This is where you will notice that it is important that you have placed them under halfway so that the grosgrain sits equally over the raw edge.
+You don't need to fold the tie sections in half, just sew along where the flags are.

-Bunting Flag CUT × 6 - FRONTS

-CUT × 6 BACKS

-Stage 5 - Sewing your flags onto the ribbon.
+Stage 5 - Sewing your flags onto the ribbon

 Using zig-zag stitch, width 4-5 and length 2.5, stitch along the length of the ribbon keeping the foot lined up with the edges to sew along the centre.
 Try a fancy stitch too for that special finishing touch!
 Fold over the ends of the ties twice and stitch down with straight stitch.

-Stage 6 - Finishing your bunting.
+Stage 6 - Finishing your bunting